delphaber/cpiu-ruby/README.md

 require 'cpiu'
 ```

+In order to get the most out of the BLS API, you will need a registration key, which can be obtained [here](https://data.bls.gov/registrationEngine/).
+Create a file named `.env` in the root of your project folder with the contents `BLS_API_KEY=<your key here>`.
+The API can still be queried without a key, but there are [restrictions](https://www.bls.gov/developers/api_faqs.htm#register1) on what data will be returned.

 The following methods will retrieve JSON objects containing CPI-U data:

 * `CPIU::Data.single_year(year)` - data for a single year